 The new lighting system also increases visitor safety by illuminating the interior, and protects the cultural integrity of the ‘ana (cave) by inhibiting the growth of non-native plant and algae species.

 Located near the summit of Kīlauea Volcano off Crater Rim Drive, Nāhuku and its lush rainforest trail are popular features in the park.
 An eruption from Kīlauea 550 years ago produced vigorous streams of lava, and the long, hollow tunnel was left behind when the molten rock drained away.

 The native rainforest surrounding Nāhuku is home to endemic plant, bird and insect species, like the Happyface Spider.
 Visitation is heaviest between 10 a.m. and 2 p.m., and parking is limited to 30 minutes. “

 This park offers a quick diversion into a lava tube.
 You can descend on a metal ladder into a skylight in a lava tube that was created by an 1881 flow from Mauna Loa.
 Unfortunately, you cannot explore this long tube because it immediately travels underneath private property.
 There are no admission fees, and the park features restrooms and picnic tables.

 As you enter the tube, look up and see the roots hanging from the ceiling of the lava tube.
 The Hawaiian basalt rock (lava rock) is very porous which allows the roots to easily penetrate the lava rock.

-  It was quite an experience for us to explore the lava tube.
-We advise you to bring a flashlight and wear closed toes shoes to hike/walk through a lava tube.
+We advise you to bring a flashlight and wear closed toes shoes to hike/walk through any cave or lava tube.